Compact yet comprehensive, this clever modular camera backpack is worth its (light) weight

 Lowepro ProTactic BP 350 AW II: main compartments

 Measuring 300 x 180 x 470mm, the bulk of this bag is one compartment, it’s accessed from the back for extra security, though also via doors on the sides, top and rear.
 Inside is a compartment divided up using Velcro dividers, as per usual for a camera bag.
-In our test I managed to get a DSLR camera with a 24-70mm lens attached, a separate wide-angle lens, a pair of binoculars, a sunglasses case and – in a pocket (240 x 18 x 345mm) on the inside of the lid itself that also forms the back panel of the backpack – an 11-inch laptop.
+In our test, I managed to get a DSLR camera with a 24-70mm lens attached, a separate wide-angle lens, a pair of binoculars, a sunglasses case, and – in a pocket (240 x 18 x 345mm) on the inside of the lid itself that also forms the back panel of the backpack – an 11-inch laptop.
 It all weighs 2.12kg when empty.

 Lowepro ProTactic BP 350 AW II: pockets

-Outside that main compartment are several pockets.
+Outside the main compartment are several pockets.
 The lid of the main area is EVA molded, essentially a hardtop to cover a delicate drone (specifically the DJI Mavic 2 Pro or Zoom or DJI Osmo+), though in the lid is a secure and fairly roomy pocket closed by a zip.
 Even the wall of the pocket hosts a slip for SD cards.
 On the outside of the bag are two small side pockets, essentially for storing keys and more SD cards – and perhaps a wired remote.

 Lowepro ProTactic BP 350 AW II: accessories